-SCORE increases the research competitiveness of faculty at institutions with a historical mission focused on serving students underrepresented in biomedical and behavioral research through awards at three formative career stages: Research Advancement Award (SC1), Pilot Project Award (SC2) and Research Continuance Award (SC3).
+SCORE increases the research competitiveness of faculty at institutions with a historical mission focused on serving students underrepresented in biomedical research through awards at three formative career stages: Research Advancement Award (SC1), Pilot Project Award (SC2) and Research Continuance Award (SC3).
 The goal is to foster the transition of participants to non-SCORE research support.

 Principal investigators with active NIGMS research grants may apply for administrative supplements in the specific areas below.
 NIGMS will also accept administrative supplement applications to address certain unanticipated circumstances, but funds for this purpose are limited.

 Research Supplements to Promote Diversity in Health-Related Research

 As part of an NIH-wide program, principal investigators holding active NIGMS research grants may request supplemental funds to improve the diversity of the research workforce.
 Support of more than one graduate student or postdoctoral fellow on a grant is possible.